nopivnick/itp.nopivnick.com/_posts/2018-09-25-observation-public-interaction.md

 categories:   PhysComp
 ---

-_Note: this post is currently in progress (I'm, writing it as you read this)._
+_Note: this post is currently in progress (I'm writing it and pushing edits as you read this)._

 For my observation I choose a wall-mounted digital photo booth designed and (presumably?) manufactured by a company called [Smilebooth](http://www.smilebooth.com/).